jamadden/zpt-docs/docs/tales.rst

 - str
 - tuple

+.. admonition:: Zope Implementation Note

+   Python expressions have the same built-ins as Python-based Scripts with a few additions.

 The ``range`` and ``pow`` functions are available and work the same way they do in standard Python; however, they are limited to keep them from generating very large numbers and sequences.
 This limitation helps to avoid accidental long execution times.

+..
+XXX: This restriction does not seem to be implemented anywhere.

 These functions are available in Python expressions, but not in Python-based
 scripts: